We Have Answers

 You are encouraged to bring any specialty toiletries or products as well as anything from home to make the room your own.
 We recommend you bring a week’s worth of clothes.
 Laundry facilities and soap are available in each of the houses.

-Cable television is provided and Wifi is available on campus.
+Cable television is provided and Wifi is available throughout campus.

 What does QLI’s campus look like?